 Your doctor may even prescribe medications to relieve pain.

 If both your parents have the condition, you are more likely to get the disease.
-Even though it is difficult to prevent, you may take the help of certain lifestyle measures and make the condition less painful and prevent further damage.
+Even though it is difficult to prevent, you may use the help of certain lifestyle measures and make the condition less painful and prevent further damage.

 Some of the lifestyle measures you may consider include: